 6. I am very particular at work.

-7. I am a happy lady.
+7. I am a joyful lady.

 8. I am the CEO of the company where you work.